hphamid/fashion-cloud/README.md

 ## Features

 - node.js 16 and express.js
+- you can find the env files in the .env file.
 - swagger to serve api docs
 - embedded mongo to running tests
 - prometheus to export metrics